V-graded categories and V-W-bigraded categories: Functor categories and bifunctors over non-symmetric bases

 \section{Introduction}

-Categories graded by a monoidal category $\V$, or \textit{($\V$-)graded categories}, were introduced by Wood \cite{Wood:thesis,Wood:Vindexed} under the name \textit{large $\V$-categories} and have been discussed also in \cite{KLSS:CatsEnrTwoSides,Mell:Param,Levy:LocGraded,McDUu,McDUu:StrMnd,Gav:Thesis} and, in special cases, in \cite{Levy:AdjunctionModels,EgMoSi,GKOS}.
+Categories graded by a monoidal category $\V$, or \textit{($\V$-)graded categories}, were introduced by Wood \cite{Wood:thesis,Wood:Vindexed} under the name \textit{large $\V$-categories} and have been discussed also in \cite{KLSS:CatsEnrTwoSides,Mell:Param,Campbell:SkewEnriched,Levy:LocGraded,McDUu,McDUu:StrMnd,Gav:Thesis} and, in special cases, in \cite{Levy:AdjunctionModels,EgMoSi,GKOS}.
 Here we employ the term \textit{$\V$-graded category} as an abbreviation of the term \textit{locally $\V$-graded category} introduced by Levy \cite{Levy:LocGraded}, while the term \textit{procategory} is also used \cite{KLSS:CatsEnrTwoSides}.
-Categories graded by $\V$ provide a simultaneous generalization of $\V$-enriched categories and \textit{$\V$-actegories}, in the terminology of McCrudden \cite{McCr:CatsRepsCoa}, which are categories equipped with an action of $\V$ in the sense of B\'enabou \cite[(2.3)]{Ben:Bicats}.
+Categories graded by $\V$ provide a simultaneous generalization of $\V$-enriched categories and \textit{$\V$-actegories}, in the terminology of McCrudden \cite{McCr:CatsRepsCoa}, which are categories equipped with an action of $\V$ in the sense of B\'enabou \cite[(2.3)]{Ben:Bicats} and appear in noncommutative algebra and representation theory under the name \textit{module categories} \cite{EGNO:TensorCategories}.
 Indeed, the 2-categories of $\V$-categories and of $\V$-actegories embed into the 2-category of $\V$-graded categories, whose 1-cells we call \textit{$\V$-graded functors}.
 The 1-cells between $\V$-actegories that we consider here are functors laxly preserving the action, which are also called \textit{strong functors} and play an important role in computer science, as discussed in \cite{McDUu:StrMnd} and the references therein.
 In particular, we may conveniently regard an arbitrary monoidal category $\V$ itself as a $\V$-actegory and so as a $\V$-graded category, even when $\V$ is \textit{not} assumed closed, and thus we recover the notion of strong endofunctor $F:\V \to \V$ that originates with Kock \cite{Kock:Comm}.
 But $\V$-graded categories offer added flexibility over $\V$-actegories, since $\V$-enriched categories and full subcategories of $\V$-actegories may be regarded as $\V$-graded categories.